-This atlas is part of the World Ocean Atlas 2009 (WOA09) series.
-The WOA09 series include analysis for temperature (this atlas), salinity (Antonov et al., 2010), dissolved oxygen, Apparent Oxygen Utilization, and oxygen saturation (Garcia et al., 2010a), and dissolved inorganic nutrients (Garcia et al., 2010b).
-Presented here are annual, seasonal, and monthly climatologies and related statistical fields for temperature.
-Climatologies are here defined as mean oceanographic fields at selected standard depth levels based on the objective analysis of historical oceanographic profiles and select surface-only data.
-A profile is defined as a set of measurements for a single variable (temperature, salinity, etc.) at discrete depths taken as an instrument drops or rises vertically in the water column.
-Temperature and salinity climatologies are the average of five "decadal" climatologies for the following time periods: 1955-1964, 1965-1974, 1975-1984, 1985-1994, and 1995-2006, while oxygen and nutrients climatologies use all available data regardless of year of observation ("all-data" climatology).
-The "all-data" climatology calculated using all data regardless of the month in which the observation was made.
+This atlas is part of the World Ocean Atlas 2013 (WOA13) series.
+The WOA13 series includes analysis for temperature (this atlas), salinity (Zweng et al., 2013), dissolved oxygen (Garcia et al., 2013a), and dissolved inorganic nutrients (Garcia et al., This atlas presents annual, seasonal, and monthly climatologies and related statistical fields for temperature.
+Climatologies in this atlas are defined as mean oceanographic fields at selected standard depth levels based on the objective analysis of historical oceanographic profiles and select surface-only data.
+A profile is defined as a set of measurements for a single variable (temperature, salinity, etc.) at discrete depths taken as an instrument drops or rises vertically in the water Temperature column. and salinity climatologies are the average of six "decadal" climatologies for the following time periods: 1955-1964, 1965-1974, 1975-1984, 1985-1994, 1995-2004, and 2005-2012. while oxygen and nutrients climatologies use all available data regardless of year of observation ("all-data" climatology).
+The annual "all-data" climatology was calculated using observations from all months of all years.
 Seasonal "all-data" climatologies were calculated using only data from the defined season (regardless of year).
-The seasons are here defined as follows.
-Winter is defined as the months of January, February, and March.
-Spring is defined as April, May, Summer is defined as July, and June.
-August, and September.
-Fall is defined as October, November, and December.
-Monthly "all-data" climatologies were calculated using data only from the given month regardless of the day of the month in which the observation was made.
+The seasons are defined as follows: Winter is defined as the months of January, February, and March; Spring is defined as April, May, and June; Summer is defined as July, August, and September; Fall is defined as October, November, and December.
+Monthly "alldata" climatologies were calculated using data only from the given month.
 These monthly "all-data" climatologies were used as the first guess for each "decadal" climatology.